apache/skywalking-satellite/docs/en/setup/README.md

 # Setup
 First and most important thing is, SkyWalking Satellite startup behaviours are driven by configs/satellite_config.yaml.
-Understood the setting file will help you to read this document.
+Understanding the setting file will help you to read this document.

 ## Startup script
 The startup script is /bin/skywalking-satellite-{version}-{plateform}-amd64.